-Oftentimes the best way for Advocate personalities to achieve this is to not have to answer to others’ rules at all – to be their own boss, neither above nor below anyone else, just directly interacting with the people and ideas that are important to them.
+Oftentimes, the best way for Advocate personalities to achieve this is not to have to answer to others’ rules at all.
+Instead, they should strive to be their own boss, neither above nor below anyone else, just directly interacting with the people and ideas that are important to them.

-As subordinates, Advocates are likely to chafe under hardline rules, formal hierarchies and routine tasks.
-People with the Advocate personality type value diplomacy and sensitivity, and the more democratic and personal their manager’s style is, and the more they feel their independence and input are valued, the happier they’ll be.
+As subordinates, Advocates are likely to do poorly with strict rules, formal structures, and routine tasks.
+People with the Advocate personality type value cooperation and sensitivity.
+The more open-minded and personal their manager’s style is, and the more they feel their personal input is considered, the happier they’ll be.

-Advocates are likely to prioritize harmony and cooperation over ruthless efficiency, encouraging a good, hardworking atmosphere and helping others when needed.
-While this is usually a strength, there is a risk that others will take advantage of Advocates’ commitment to their responsibilities by simply shifting their burdens onto their more dedicated Advocate colleagues’ desks.
+Advocates are likely to place more importance on working together over efficiency, encouraging hard work, and helping others when needed.
+While this is usually a strength, there is a risk that others will take advantage of Advocates’ desire to get things done.
+Coworkers may do this – on purpose or without realizing it – by shifting their tasks onto their more dedicated Advocate coworkers’ desks.

 People with this personality type have no tolerance for lapses in reliability or morality.
 But, so long as no such lapse occurs, Advocates will work tirelessly to ensure that their subordinates feel valued and happy.